EOSIO/spec-repo/eep-draft_flexible_notify.md

 To receive a notification, define a member function on a contract with the `eosio::notify_handler` attribute.
 The first argument is the sender.
-The remaining arguments contain the notification data. e.g.  As `eosio::on_notify` is currently used to demarcate the old style notification scheme, a new attribute `eosio::on_nofity_compat` will be created and `eosio::on_notify` will be deprecated, this will allow for reuse of the attribute after a sufficient amount time for deprecation.
+The remaining arguments contain the notification data. e.g.  As `eosio::on_notify` is currently used to demarcate the old style notification scheme, a new attribute `eosio::on_notify_compat` will be created and `eosio::on_notify` will be deprecated, this will allow for reuse of the attribute after a sufficient amount time for deprecation.

 ```c++